Login

 PLA, ABS, PETG, ASA, Nylon, Flex

-Highly accurate with excellent print quality; automatic bed leveling and flexible material compatibility
+Highly accurate with exceptional print quality; automatic bed leveling and versatile material compatibility

 Bambu Lab X1C